ranguard/www-leo-cuckoo-org/root/talks/index.md

 ### Perl.org - white papers

-In March 2010 I  wrote and organising a series of <a hrefmeta= "http://www.perl.org/about/whitepapers/">Perl White Papers</a> on Perl.org
+In March 2010 I  wrote and organising a series of [Perl White Papers](http://www.perl.org/about/whitepapers/) on Perl.org